appsmithorg/appsmith-docs/core-concepts/writing-code/workflows.md

 ![](../../.gitbook/assets/conditional-query.gif)

-{% hint style="success" %}
-Once you have configured actions using the GUI, you can click on the JS icon next to the event to show the JavaScript equivalent of your configuration.
+> Once you have configured actions using the GUI, you can click on the JS icon next to the event to show the JavaScript equivalent of your configuration.
 This can help you learn to use JavaScript to configure workflows!
-{% endhint %}

 ### Executing Queries in Parallel / Serial